RosanaFSS/Cybersecurity-Journey-TryHackMe/Medium 🔗 - Linux Threat Detection 2.md

 <h2>Task 1 .
 Introduction</h2>
 <p>What happens next after threat actors enter the Linux system?
 What commands do they run, and what goals do they aim to achieve?
-In this room, you'll find out by exploring common attack techniques, detecting them in logs, and analyzing a real-world cryptominer infection from start to finish.</p>p>
+In this room, you'll find out by exploring common attack techniques, detecting them in logs, and analyzing a real-world cryptominer infection from start to finish.</p>

-In this room, we will explore techniques attackers employ to acquire authentication credentials, including usernames, passwords, tokens, or keys, which provide access to systems, applications, or networks.</p>

 <h3>Learning Objectives</h3>
 <p></p>